 Journalism is on life support, universal surveillance stops

 dominate the news, conglomerates judge the election

-competition for money freezing out candidates
+as a competition for money freezing out candidates

 without deep pockets, and